DylanSp/llvm-bindings-test/README.md

 1. Run the Typescript code with `npx ts-node src/main.ts > example.ll`, which will output textual LLVM IR.
 1. Run `llc < example.ll > example.s` to use LLVM to compile to assembly.
 1. Run `gcc example.s -o example` to compile and link the assembly to an executable.
 1. Run the executable with `./example`.
+It should print the character `b` to the console.